mjisan/URI-HBL/README.md

 ### (a) Configuration of model grid

-- go to boundary_parametric/MICHAEL/exps/1KM/GRIDS
+- go to `boundary_parametric/MICHAEL/exps/1KM/GRIDS`
 - open grid_mod.F90
-- The number of grid in X and Y directions are assigned in nx and ny parameter.
+- The number of grids in X and Y directions are assigned in the nx and ny parameters.
 Whichever the number of grid points we plan to use, the nx and ny needs to be 1 point less than that (this is related to the distribution to MPI ranks).
 For this example, we will be using 1802 x 1802 grid points.
 So we defined nx and ny as 1801.

 - The resolution of the model is defined by setting stepx and stepy.
 For this exercise, we used 1km resolution.
 So, set stepx and stepy to 1000.

 ### (b) Configuration of output interval

-- The model output intervals are set in the time_mod.F90 file which is located in the same directory as the grid_mod.F90
+- The model output intervals are set in the `time_mod.F90` file, which is located in the same directory as the grid_mod.F90
-- We will be running the forecast for 60 hours. so nrecs is set as 60
+- We will be running the forecast for 60 hours. so `nrecs` is set as 60
-- delt represents how often the outputs we want to save.
-In this exercise, we will use delt = 3600 .
-So we will be saving output every 1 hour interval
+- `delt` represents how often we want to save the outputs.
+In this exercise, we will use `delt = 3600` .
+So we will be saving output every 1-hour interval

 ### (c) Input gradient wind track file

 - The HBL model requires the input hurricane vortex parameters for the gradient wind.
-- The gradient wind parameters for Hurricane Michael is given in track_file_michael file in the /INPUT directory.
+- The gradient wind parameters for Hurricane Michael are given in the track_file_michael file in the /INPUT directory.

 ### (d) Namelist

-- The input.nml file includes the namelist parameters for the parametric code.
+- The `input.nml` file includes the namelist parameters for the parametric code.
 - We define the land roughness (land_rough_name) and land cover (topog_name) file in the input.nml.
-- In addition the simulation start time needs to be defined.
+- In addition, the simulation start time needs to be defined.

 ### (e) Running the Parametric Code

-- After defining all the input parameters, we first compile the code using `./build_parametric.bash` and run the model by submitting `run_parametric.bash` scripts.
-Please note that these scripts need to be adjusted based on your system configuration.
+- After defining all the input parameters, we first compile the code using `./build_parametric.bash` and run the model by submitting `./run_parametric.bash` scripts.
+Please note that these scripts must be adjusted based on your system configuration.

-- After a successful run, we should see the output file in the /OUTPUT directory.
-The file name should be boundary_parametric.nc as defined in the input.nml namelist file.
+- After a successful run, we should see the output file in the ` /OUTPUT` directory.
+The file name should be `boundary_parametric.nc` as defined in the input.nml namelist file.